 Consumer Reports and Experiences

-Consumers and business account holders have reported seeing ACHMA VISB BILL PYMNT after paying Verizon Wireless bills electronically.
-The amount often matches a monthly Verizon payment, although the transaction description may also contain a long reference number that is unfamiliar to the account holder.
+The amount often matches a monthly Verizon payment, although the transaction description may also contain a long reference number, ACH code, or bank descriptor that is unfamiliar to the account holder.

 Have you seen this transaction?
 Share the amount, whether it matched a Verizon account, the complete descriptor variation, and how you confirmed it in the comments below.
-Do not post your Verizon account number, bank-account number, phone number, reference number, or other private information.
+Do not post your Verizon account number, bank-account number, phone number, payment reference number, or other private information.

 The transaction may be connected to: